moduspwnens/unique-word-generator-api/README.md

 * Fix known issues
 * Support multiple "unique namespaces" from a single API
-* Support for automatic pre-warming to avoid delay on cold requests
 * Guide for testing / verifying scalability

 ## Contact